-Features include the following:
+According to Dragonchain, its features include the following:

-One of Dragonchain’s unique technical features is a multi-layer consensus system.
+One of Dragonchain’s technical features is a multi-layer consensus system.
 Essentially, a user can run systems across any of the five layers as needed.

 Each block can be run at a different layer for an extremely granular degree of control over individual transactions.